susam/gitpr/README.md

 pushed to a personal branch in a personal fork without affecting the upstream repository.

-Note: Even if the pull request developer does not squash commits, the upstream developers always have the option to squash the commits themselves before merging the pull request into the upstream repository.

 ### Rebase Commits
 This is an optional step to keep the commit history as linear as possible.